compose-spec/compose-spec/spec.md

 ```

 `env_file` can also be a list.
 The files in the list MUST be processed from the top down.
 For the same variable
-specified in two env files, the value from last file in the list MUST stand.
+specified in two env files, the value from the last file in the list MUST stand.

 ```yml
 env_file: